fortyrunner/mixnmatch/README.md

 mixnmatch
 =========

-Sample project to show mixing Camel with Hawtio for importing CSV data and saving to a Netflix Hollow file
+Sample project to show the use of Camel for importing CSV data and saving to a Netflix Hollow file